An Anchor of Hope in a sea of caregiving possibilities.

 Senior Solutions was founded by Melanie Oliver.
 Melanie holds a Master’s Degree in Gerontology and a Bachelor’s degree in Psychology with a minor in Gerontology.
-She is a Licensed Nursing Home Administrator, Licensed Assisted Living Administrator, and a Certified Case Manager with a specialty in Dementia, Alzheimer’s and Memory Care.
+She is a Licensed Nursing Home Administrator, Licensed Assisted Living Administrator, a Certified Dementia Care Partner, and a Certified Case Manager with a specialty in Dementia, Alzheimer’s and Memory Care.

 Melanie is passionate about her role in preserving her client’s ability to safely remain in their own living environment for as long as possible through services, adaptations, and modifications; thereby enhancing their quality of life and easing the mind of loved ones.
 Likewise, with over 15 years of experience in long-term care, she has vast knowledge in navigating the path of placement for loved ones into a skilled nursing home, assisted living, or memory care when needed.

 As an Executive Director of a Memory Care facility, Melanie was excited to be in a position of helping older adults who were no longer able to remain in their homes.
 Being able to make important changes and decisions that would increase the quality of life for these individuals was exciting and incredibly rewarding.